354ika/SunflowerTuringMachineSimulator/README.txt

 Code first constructed by 354ika (Hong Fulin).

-The author(s) are not liable for any kind of physical (burning computer) or emotional damage (as a result of frustration) caused to anyone who chooses to use this program or derivative works of this program.
+The author(s) are not liable for any kind of physical (burning computer) or emotional damage (as a result of frustration) caused to anyone who chooses to use this program or derivative works of this program, or the inability to recognize that, indeed, there are no sunflowers contained in this program.

+Have fun using / modding!